GRADES 7 - 12

 8:00AM - 3:30PM

 RVCS Upper School prepares students for the present and the future as it fulfills the Mission Statement; "Roanoke Valley Christian Schools makes disciples of Christ in obeying the command of God to train students in truth."
-Teachers deliver all academic content from a Biblical worldview while applying truth to life.
+Teachers deliver academic content from a Biblical worldview while applying truth to life.
 Students are challenged to develop physically, mentally, socially, and spiritually in the path God designed for their lives.
 Academic excellence provides life skills for students to excel in university, vocation, or service.

 Preparation for Life:

 Training in life skills is an important product of RVCS.
 Students are taught by Godly teachers who are called to this ministry.
 Teachers at RVCS are required to maintain certification through Association of Christian Schools International which combines stringent academic recognition along with Bible training.
 Each teacher conveys to the classroom a wealth of personal, practical, and spiritual education within the framework Biblical truth.
 Students are prepared for life!

 RVCS is accredited by two organizations.
 The first, Association of Christian Schools International, is an international accrediting organization maintaining superior academic requirements in many countries.
 Cognia is a global network of educators to strengthen schools through accreditation and professional development.
 RVCS meets the rigorous accreditation requirements from both agencies.
 Teachers at RVCS are required to maintain certification through Association of Christian Schools International which combines professional along with Bible training.

 For additional information about content on this page, contact the Upper School Office at 540.366.2432, ext.
 127 or RVCS-US@sbcfamily.org.

 Click here to view a listing of textbooks used at RVCS.

 Supply List - Grades 7-12 (for 2022-23)